Our Inspiration

 Our Facilities

-The Channel Museum moved to its present, more spacious 700 sq.metre purpose-built facility in Margate, and welcomed the first visitors on 28 July 2012.
-Our extensive artifact collection has been amassed over the past 42 years, and now includes more than 6,000 pieces.
+The Channel Museum moved to its present, more spacious 700 square metre purpose-built facility in Margate and welcomed the first visitors on 28 July 2012.
+Our extensive collection has been amassed over 50 years and now includes more than 8,000 pieces.
 Our collection is mainly comprised of common everyday items that have been used and donated by the residents of the Channel community.

 Recognition of our work.